-Repair or replace?
-That's the question homeowners often face when it comes to roof problems.
-While repairs can prolong the life of your roof, they will only get you so far.
-Eventually, your roof will need to be replaced.
+When it comes to roof problems, homeowners often face the dilemma of whether to repair or replace.
+While repairs can extend the life of your roof, they will only get you so far.
+Eventually, you will need to replace your roof.
 The challenge is to identify when that is for your home.

-Cedar roofs are a great option when you want to go a step beyond asphalt shingles but aren't interested in the investment of slate roofs.
-Here's how your contractor will rebuild your roof after tearing it down to 3⁄8-inch plywood sheathing, or roof decking.
-You may also reconsider restoring the roof yourself to help reduce costs, as roofers know the various building codes and underlayment requirements and can ensure the roof is installed according to the standards.
-With a do-it-yourself roof installation, you risk additional expenses if other properties are damaged, an injury occurs, or something goes wrong with the roof installation and an extreme accident occurs.
+Before beginning the roof replacement process, make sure your roof is hazard-free by clearing any overhanging tree limbs and removing any antennae if possible.
+If you want to go a step beyond asphalt shingles but aren't interested in the investment of slate roofs, cedar roofs are a great option.
+Your contractor will rebuild your roof after tearing it down to 3⁄8-inch plywood sheathing, or roof decking.
+You may also consider restoring the roof yourself to help reduce costs; however, this comes with risks such as additional expenses if other properties are damaged or an injury occurs.